Sjoshi-TYCS/SICP-Python/README.md

 # SICP-Python
 Snippets, Notes, and Stack Overflow references, related to the material in the book 'Structure and Implementation of Computer Programs in Python'

-Reference to the book - http://www-inst.eecs.berkeley.edu/~cs61a/sp12/book/ and related course - http://www-inst.eecs.berkeley.edu/~cs61a/sp12/
+Reference to the book - [SICP in Python](http://www-inst.eecs.berkeley.edu/~cs61a/sp12/book/) and related course - [Standford CS61A computer science course](http://www-inst.eecs.berkeley.edu/~cs61a/sp12/)

 The notes are chapter wise and contain: